egison/sweet-egison/README.md

 These parameters such as `Multiset Something`, `List (List Something)`, and `Something` are called *matchers* and specify pattern-matching methods.
 Given a matcher `m`, `Multiset m` is a matcher for multisets that matches its elements with `m`.
 `Something` is a matcher that provides simple matching methods for an arbitrary value.
+Pattern constructors such as `:` and `++` are overloaded over matchers for collections to archive the ad-hoc polymorphism of patterns.

 ### Controlling matching strategy